The Employment Law Review: Belgium

 In addition to these administrative sanctions, any employee illegally dismissed by the transferor is entitled to initiate a court procedure against both the transferor and the transferee to obtain the payment of a termination indemnity or damages (the illegality of the dismissal does not have as a consequence that the dismissal would be considered null and void).
 Case law generally sets the amount of damages between €500 and €10,000.

 CLA 32 bis provides for some derogations to the prohibition against dismissal.
 They concern, on the one hand, some categories of employees (such as those nearing retirement age and students) and, on the other hand, some reasons for dismissal.
 This second kind of derogation relates to dismissal for serious reasons or based on technical, economic or organisational grounds implying changes in employment within the undertaking.
-If an employee is dismissed without any of these reasons being present before the moment of transfer, then according to the case law of the CJEU, this employee must still be considered as an employee of the enterprise, meaning that his or her employment contract will have to be regarded as legally transferable to the transferee.
+If an employee is dismissed without any of these reasons being present before the moment of transfer, then according to CJEU case law, he or she must still be considered as an employee of the enterprise, meaning that his or her employment contract will have to be regarded as legally transferable to the transferee.
 If the transfer ultimately results in a significant change in working conditions to the detriment of the employee, the employment contract will be considered to be breached by acts on the part of the employer (i.e., constructive dismissal).

 These protection rules apply in the event of a transfer of enterprise by virtue of an agreement.
 When a transfer occurs within the framework of a legal composition procedure, CLA 32 bis provides for some exceptions to these rules.
 As a result of the Act of 31 January 2009 concerning the continuance of undertaking, the legal composition procedure has been replaced by a new procedure.
 Article 61 of this Act regulates the position of the employees in the event of a transfer of enterprise under judicial authority.
 The regulation applied here means that the protection rules are defined less stringently so that the transferee has more flexibility.
-For example, it is easier for a transferee to change the collective and individual working conditions, and he or she is no longer obliged to take over all employment contracts (however, refer to the significant cases).
+For example, it is easier for a transferee to change the collective and individual working conditions, and he or she is no longer obliged to take over all employment contracts.
+However, in a judgment of 16 May 2019, the CJEU has deemed that this exception violates the provisions of the EU Directive on transfer of undertakings.35 Consequently, the Belgian legislator will have to revise the Act of 31 January 2009.

 1 Chris Van Olmen is the founding partner of Van Olmen & Wynant.